-We hear the story all the time.
-You have a shared calendar that despite best efforts, still manages to get overbooked.
+This issue comes up all the time.
+You have a shared Google Calendar that despite best efforts, still manages to get overbooked.
 It can be frustrating, and it takes away from every effort you make to ensure your days are as productive as possible.

-Fixing Double Booking
+Fixing Double Booking in Google Calendar

 If you see this, it’s a pretty self explanatory reason for all the trouble you’ve been experiencing.
 But we can do one better.
 Let’s change it to “Auto-accept invites that do not conflict” instead and see how that works.
 Check out the image below for more info on what that looks like.

 That’s literally all you need to do.
 You can celebrate any way you know how, but know that now, when someone tries to double book an event on your calendar resources, the calendar will reject it.
 Instead of double booking, they’ll have an opportunity to find a different time for their meeting.
 Nice job!

 Using a Conference Room Scheduling Software to Prevent Double Booking in Google Calendar